 Brookline values an educated public.
 I practice lifelong learning and believe knowledge and training are essential for a respected society and strong workforce.
 Whether the discussion regards resources, people, activities, or curriculum, I have years of experience to share.

-I've learned in these settings: public, private, religious, secular, single-sex, co-ed, liberal arts, fine arts, communication, business, graduate, portfolio/trade, community, adult education, continuing education, writing intensive, seminar, workshop, online, day, boarding.
+I've learned in these settings: public, private, religious, secular, single-sex, co-ed, liberal arts, fine arts, communication, business, graduate, portfolio, community, adult education, continuing education, writing intensive, seminar, workshop, online, day, boarding.

 Let's strengthen the search for truth with informed policy.